Logadheep/100-days-of-code-python/resources.md

 3. ["Ego is the Enemy" by Ryan Holiday](http://www.goodreads.com/book/show/27036528-ego-is-the-enemy?from_search=true&search_version=service)
 4. ["Meditations" by Marcus Aurelius](https://www.goodreads.com/book/show/662925.Meditations)

-### Coding
+### Coding Cook Books
-1. "Professional Node.js" by Teixeira
+1. "Learn Python the Hard Way" by Shaw Zed A.
-2. ["Eloquent Javascript" by Marijn Haverbeke](http://eloquentjavascript.net/) - available online (free) & as a paperback
+2. [Automating the Borjng Stuffs with Python](https://automatetheboringstuff.com/#:~:text=Automate%20the%20Boring%20Stuff%20with%20Python%201%20Practical,4%20Additional%20Content%205%20About%20the%20Author.%20) - available online (free) & as a paperback
-3. "Mastering JavaScript" by Ved Antani
+3. "Fluency Python: Clear, Concise, and Effective Programming" by Luciano Ramalho

 ## Contents
 * [Rules](rules.md)